hasnaa38/reading-notes/c3-class-10.md

 The **JavaScript engine** is a single-threaded interpreter comprising of a heap and a single call stack.
 It is found in a hosting environment like the browser.
 The browser provides web APIs like the DOM, AJAX, and Timers.

 A **call stack** is a data structure that uses the Last In, First Out (LIFO) principle to temporarily store and manage function invocation (call).
-Since the js engin has a single call stack, calls are done one at a time, from top to bottom.
+Since the js engine has a single call stack, calls are done one at a time, from top to bottom.
 It means the call stack is `synchronous`.

 * What is a ‘call’?